-Noise / Visual All activities associated with aquaculture have been defined as Disturbance having a moderate level of impact with the exact nature of disturbance being related to the number of people, type of vehicle quad) (boat/tractor/jeep/ used (motorised/nonmotorised), frequency of visits during a low-tide period, type and length of activity undertaken (NPWS, 2011a).
+Noise / Visual All activities associated with aquaculture have been defined as having a Disturbance moderate level of impact with the exact nature of disturbance being related to the number of people, type of vehicle (boat/tractor/jeep/ quad) used (motorised/nonmotorised), frequency of visits during a low- tide period, type and length of activity undertaken (NPWS, 2011a).
 Where landing / access points are close to high tide roost sites and the use of motorised boats or vehicles for access is proposed, Disturbance may also occur.
 The impact of disturbance is likely to occur at licence application sites where mussel and oyster aquaculture activities are proposed.
 The zones within which the effects of disturbance can be measured have been calculated to cover large areas, however the effects vary between species and the time of year.
 The biological consequences of disturbance are difficult to quantify but the severity of disturbance activities from aquaculture activities are likely to be no lower than moderate (NPWS, 2011a); high severity cannot be discounted resulting from the presence of people and vehicles on mud/sandflat.
-In the absence of more accurate impact predictions based on Displacement Foraging Habitat additional studies and population modelling, an adverse effect on site integrity cannot be excluded alone, cumulatively or in combination for all new application sites.
+Displacement of Foraging Habitat In the absence of more accurate impact predictions based on additional studies and population modelling, an adverse effect on site integrity cannot be excluded alone, cumulatively or in combination for all new application sites.
 Licenced sites already occupy 33.5% of the total area of intertidal habitat and there is insufficient data available to determine a threshold of which to assess new applications

 With regards to the SPA, there is potential for sites (in application and licenced) to pose a significant impact on the conservation status of the waterbirds and their foraging and roosting sites within the Harbour (Niras, 2018 & 2019).
-A summary of potential impacts (results from the AA Report (Niras, 2018 & 2019)) and conclusions based on the site application along are outlined in Table 12.
+A summary of potential impacts (results from the AA Report (Niras, 2018 & 2019)) and conclusions based on the site application (T06/398A) are outlined in Table 12.

-Access to the proposed site is proposed by boat from Tullig Quay, the proposed launch site is in proximity to a number of minor high tide roost sites (<500m), as the access route will be utilised 2-3 hours either side of low tide (i.e. outside of the high tide period) it is considered that access to the proposed site will be non-disturbing to high tide roost sites.
+Access to the proposed site is proposed by boat from a slipway on Douglas Strand, as the access route will be utilised 2-3 hours either side of low tide (i.e. outside of the high tide period) it is considered that access to the proposed site will be non-disturbing to high tide roost sites.
 Access proposed by boat limits the potential for compaction and trampling of the sedimentary habitats (and therefore limits the potential for displacement of prey species utilised by waterbird species) across the Harbour to the extent of the proposed site itself, which will be temporary in nature (i.e. limited to the temporal extent of the license).